Sunday, November 2, 2025 9:48AM CST

 [Read Full Blog]

-December corn is steady, November soybeans are down 4 cents, December KC wheat is up 1 1/4 cents, December Chicago wheat is up 2 1/4 cents, and MIAX December Minneapolis wheat is steady.
+December corn is down 1 cent per bushel, January soybeans are down 1/4 cent, December KC wheat is down 4 3/4 cents, December Chicago wheat is down 3 3/4 cents, and MIAX December Minneapolis wheat is up 0.0125 cents.